 - You’ll spend more time online- It’s easy to sit down and burn up a whole afternoon on your computer and not really accomplish anything.
 We’ve all done this in the past.
 That time could have been spent siteseeing, meeting people, exploring, or actually traveling.
 You don’t want to waste your precious vacation time on social media.
 While traveling, I try my best to limit the amount of time I spend on my computer.

 - Using a laptop while traveling can be hard on your body- It’s difficult to achieve an ergonomic position while using your laptop while traveling.
 You won’t have an office chair or desk most of the time.
 Chances are, you’ll be typing on your laptop while laying in bed.
 Oftentimes you’ll sit hunched over with your laptop or on your lap.
-This isn’t the ideal ergonomic position and can lead to health issues like carpel tunnel.
-It can also lead to poor posture and back pacin.
+This isn’t the ideal ergonomic position and can lead to issues like carpel tunnel.
+It can also lead to poor posture and back pain.
 The solution is to pack a stand, mouse, and maybe even a keyboard.
 Of course, this takes up more space in your pack and adds more weight.
 Ergonomics are really only a concern for very heavy users.
 If you only use your laptop for an hour per day, you don’t need to worry about it.
 If you’re working full 8 hour days while traveling, you need to be a bit more careful.

 - Packing a laptop can be redundant- Most likely, you’re going to bring a smartphone with you whether you pack your laptop or not.
 These days, phones are powerful enough to do almost everything that a laptop can.
 You can even do basic video and photo editing on a phone.
 You can also pack a wireless keyboard and mouse and use your phone like a small desktop.
 The only drawback to using your phone as your only computer is that the screen is too small for some tasks.
 The lack of a physical keyboard makes typing long notes or emails kind of tedious.

 - You’ll need a VPN- A VPN serves a couple of purposes.
 First, it helps keep your connections secure by encrypting the data that you send over the internet.
 It also hides your IP address by sending your data through a series of different servers.
 This makes your online activity much harder to track.
 Having a secure connection helps to keep your data safe and helps to prevent you from falling victim to crimes such identity theft.
 A VPN also allows you to access websites that aren’t available in the country you’re traveling in.
 For example, Facebook is banned in China.
 Many travelers get around this ban by using a VPN.
 The VPN essentially makes it look as if they’re in another country where Facebook isn’t blocked.
 VPN service costs around $20-$50 per year.
-I use Private Internet Access VPN service.
-I’ve used this service for 7 years and have had great experience with it.

 How to Travel With a Laptop